 To this day, rustic log cabins remind in the deep forests to a North American wilderness, the wood business was also borrowed the name BLOCKLINE.
 The new bike route is located in the east of the low mountain range between the wood art town of Seiffen and the bobsleigh stronghold of Altenberg and runs as a circuit counterclockwise.
 On the entire route of 140 kilometers in length, 2500 meters in altitude have to be overcome.
 The route is carefully signposted, with countless signs with a dark green B on a yellow background pointing the way.
 Nine stations, equipped with lovingly crafted wooden sculptures, serve as ideal starting points, but you can also get on anywhere along the route.

 On average, families spend two to four days here, whereby the daily stages are of course freely selectable.
 This offers plenty of opportunities to also explore the charming surroundings and attractions around the route.
-For overnight stays, the BLOCKLINE Inn's are ready, which are fully prepared for biking families.
+BLOCKLINE Inns are available for overnight stays, which are fully geared towards biking families.
 Among them are accommodations of all types and price ranges, from the Altenberg Youth Hostel to the Hotel Erbgericht in Seiffen.
 Mountain bikes including e-bikes can also be rented there, and of course there are charging stations.
 In addition, workshops are happy to help out with repairs and repair kits in case of a minor breakdown.
 Great: Three Loop The above-mentioned stages, between 55 and 62 kilometers long, are particularly suitable as day trips for families.

 This route takes you through particularly beautiful and unspoiled nature.
 A worthwhile stopover is, for example, the Steinkuppe, which is a good 800 meters high: on the north side of the elevation, there has long been a roof cave whose inhabitants can be easily observed from the summit with a bit of luck and binoculars.
 Later on, the Georgenfeld high moor with its unique vegetation attracts visitors.
 Cranberry, sundew, seven-pointed star, blueberry and heather all shine here.
 The lovely Weißbach valley with its untouched mountain meadows is also a true natural paradise.
 And finally, the BLOCKLINE leads cyclists to the Kannelberg, at 805 meters above sea level one of the highest elevations in the district of Central Saxony.
 Because a rock at its foot is reminiscent of a fire-breathing mythical creature, it is also called the dragon's head - because of its dense forestation, the area once served as an important source of wood, today it is a popular destination for excursions and in winter it is the venue for sled dog races.